The Takeover Panel: Powers

-The Panel is a statutory body under Chapter 1 of Part 28 (sections 942 to 965) of the Companies Act 2006 as amended by The Companies Act 2006 (Amendment of Schedule 2)(No 2) Order 2009.
+The Panel is a statutory body under Chapter 1 of Part 28 (sections 942 to 965) of the Companies Act 2006 as amended by The Companies Act 2006 (Amendment of Schedule 2) (No 2) Order 2009.
 It has established a reputation for giving informed advice in an expert area of regulatory activity.
 It is the de facto arbiter of takeover bids and has the support of government and other organisations with statutory involvement.

-The European Takeovers Directive mandates that the Panel is put on a statutory footing.
+The European Takeovers Directive mandated that the Panel was put on a statutory footing.
 This was completed in the Companies Act 2006.

 Whenever a transaction is made on the LSE or other London-based exchange that is greater than £10,000, the details of the transaction are passed on to the panel for their evaluation, and a levy is charged of £1.50 (as of 2 December 2024) on the transaction, which goes to the panel as payment (known as the "PTM levy").

 It was decided in R v Panel on Take-overs and Mergers, ex p Datafin plc that decisions of this panel are subject to judicial review, even though it was at that time (i.e., in 1986) only a private body.
 This was due to its "enormous power" and "giant's strength".
 As The Panel is now a statutory footing, its decisions can now be reviewed even without referring to this case.